sagemath/sagewiki_to_gh-2022-10-10/days11.md

 === To and From the Airport ===

+There are a couple of options to get to and from the Austin-Bergstrom International Airport (ABIA).

- * Capital Metro has a bus (the Airport Flyer, Route 100) that runs between the Austin-Bergstrom International Airport (ABIA) and central Austin.
+ * Capital Metro has a bus (the Airport Flyer, Route 100) that runs between ABIA and central Austin.
 Its schedule can be found [http://www.capmetro.org/riding/schedules.asp?f1=100 here].
 It doesn't have many stops, but they are all centrally located and intersect other bus routes.
+Many UT graduate students use the Airport Flyer and find that it is a very inexpensive and easy way to travel ($1 for a 24-hour pass).
+This may be due to their knowledge of the bus system and knowing what bus to take get home.
  * There are also plenty of cabs and shared-ride vans as well.

+My suggestion would be to use the Airport Flyer if your hotel is centrally located.
+Otherwise a cab or shared-ride van is probably your best option.